GrahamLea/SodaTest/README.md

 3. Spreadsheets (especially in CSV format) are extremely portable across platforms;
 4. CSV files are very easy to edit in source format.

-Good ideas from FIT which are maintained in SodaTest are:
+Some great ideas from FIT which are maintained in SodaTest are:

 * Tables for giving format and structure to large amounts of information
 * Reflection for automating a lot of string-conversion boilerplate for the fixture author